 The kit has been carefully designed to keep the board controller and the target power domains isolated from each other as one of them powers down.
-This ensures that the target EFR32 device will continue to operate in the USB and BAT modes.
+This ensures that the target EFR32 device will continue to operate in the BAT mode.